Career Advice

 When does Clearing open?

 There are over 30,000 course vacancies listed in UCAS’s search tool and the list is routinely updated up to mid- September.
-Tuesday 18 October 2022 is the last date to apply to courses using Clearing, and for universities to make their final decisions.
+Monday, 21 October 2024 is the last date to apply to courses using Clearing, and Tuesday 22 October is the last date for universities to make their final decisions.

 Who can use Clearing?